-§2 Nature of perceptual constancy
+§2 Nature of Perceptual Constancy

-Psychologists have discovered that among different media a similar mechanism functions to cancel static biases and realize invariant perception^{3, 4, 5)}.
-The left-hand side of Figure 1 shows the appearance of the same Rubik's cube seen through differently colored glasses6).
-Although the corresponding tiles of the two cubes have objectively different colors, we label them identically.
-On the other hand, although we see four blue tiles on the top of the left cube and seven yellow Speech Structure and Its Application to Robust Speech Processing tiles on the right, when their surrounding tiles are hidden, we suddenly realize that they have the same color (See the right-hand side of Figure 1).
+Psychologists have discovered that among different media, a similar mechanism functions to cancel static biases and realize invariant perception.3-5) The left-hand side of Fig. 1 shows the appearance of the same Rubik's cube seen through differently colored glasses.6)\1 Although the corresponding tiles of the two cubes have objectively different colors, we label them identically.
+On the other hand, although we see four blue tiles on the top of the left cube and seven yellow tiles on the right, when their surrounding tiles are hidden, we suddenly realize that they have the same color (See the right-hand side of Fig. 1).
 Different colors are perceived as identical and identical colors are perceived as different.